circlefin/malachite/specs/consensus/README.md

 to the staked amount.
 In other words, when adopting the PoS framework, processes are assumed to have distinct voting powers.
+In Cosmos, the staking is managed at the application level, and via ABCI (application-blockchain interface), Tendermint consensus is informed about the next validator set.
 The failures assumptions are thus updated as follows:

 1. Each process `p` owns or has an associated voting power `p.power > 0`;